 Best fashion moments from Independent Spirit Awards past

-The Independent Spirit Awards started out as a casual beachside gathering to honor creativity in film, but has since evolved into quite the high-fashion affair.
-Ahead of the 35th Annual Indies on Feb.
-8, 2020, Wonderwall.com rounded up the show's best ever star style, starting with Kate Beckinsale.
-The "Underworld" actress made femme fierce wearing a one-shoulder Diane Von Furstenberg wrap jumpsuit to the 2012 red carpet.
-She paired her draped berry number with bold Lorraine Schwartz cuff bracelets, a coordinating gold Gucci clutch and sultry platform peep-toes.
-Keep clicking for more of the best fashion moments from Independent Spirit Awards past!
+The Independent Spirit Awards started out as a casual beachside gathering to honor creativity in indie films, but it's since evolved into quite the high-fashion affair.
+Ahead of the 35th annual Film Independent Spirit Awards on Feb.
+8, 2020, Wonderwall.com rounded up the show's best ever star style, starting with Kate Beckinsale's look at the 2012 show.
+The British actress made femme fierce wearing a one-shoulder Diane Von Furstenberg wrap jumpsuit.
+She paired her draped berry number with bold Lorraine Schwartz cuff bracelets, a coordinating gold Gucci clutch and platform peep-toes.
+Keep reading for more of the best fashion moments from Independent Spirit Awards past!

-The Independent Spirit Awards started out as a casual beachside gathering to honor creativity in film, but has since evolved into quite the high-fashion affair.
-Ahead of the 35th Annual Indies on Feb.
-8, 2020, Wonderwall.com rounded up the show's best ever star style, starting with Kate Beckinsale.
-The "Underworld" actress made femme fierce wearing a one-shoulder Diane Von Furstenberg wrap jumpsuit to the 2012 red carpet.
-She paired her draped berry number with bold Lorraine Schwartz cuff bracelets, a coordinating gold Gucci clutch and sultry platform peep-toes.
-Keep clicking for more of the best fashion moments from Independent Spirit Awards past!
+The Independent Spirit Awards started out as a casual beachside gathering to honor creativity in indie films, but it's since evolved into quite the high-fashion affair.
+Ahead of the 35th annual Film Independent Spirit Awards on Feb.
+8, 2020, Wonderwall.com rounded up the show's best ever star style, starting with Kate Beckinsale's look at the 2012 show.
+The British actress made femme fierce wearing a one-shoulder Diane Von Furstenberg wrap jumpsuit.
+She paired her draped berry number with bold Lorraine Schwartz cuff bracelets, a coordinating gold Gucci clutch and platform peep-toes.
+Keep reading for more of the best fashion moments from Independent Spirit Awards past!